RaspiKidd/Blog/content/post/Marty-Review.md

 All in all I found Marty really easy to get up and running quickly which is a huge plus with impatient kids.
 He is a very robust robot and love the included stickers so he can be personalised.
 Marty is an expensive educational robot coming in at £300, but after having this time playing with him and seeing the build quality and amount of learning that are available and that he can provide years of fun and learning from programming in Scratch to Python with all of this he definitely starts showing his worth of the high price tag.

-### If you are looking to get a child into coding and robotics I would highly recommend Marty he has provded myself and a class of kids lots of fun over these last few weeks!
+### If you are looking to get a child into coding and robotics I would highly recommend Marty he has proved myself and a class of kids lots of fun over these last few weeks!

 Now that I've finished writing this review it is time to package Marty back up and send him back to Robotical for the next lucky person to play with.
 I would like to say a huge thank you to Robotical for allowing me to play and review Marty and I can't wait to see where they take Marty next.